 Dan is the owner and editor of the Marlboro Herald-Advocate in Bennettsville, SC.

-Conrad is the owner of Seastrunk Financial Management, LLC, a comprehensive, financial planning firm in Florence.
-He was awarded the CERTIFIED FINANCIAL PLANNER® designation in 2001 and has been providing personal financial planning services for 30 years.
-Conrad has served as past president of the St. Luke Lutheran Church’s endowment committee and served as that committee’s ex officio board member to Eastern Carolina Community Foundation for 2 years.
-He also has served as chairman on finance and stewardship committees at St. Luke Lutheran Church for many years as well as past President of the council.
+Conrad is the owner of Seastrunk Financial Management, LLC., a comprehensive financial planning firm in Florence, He was awarded the Certified Financial Planner designation in 2001 and has been providing personal financial planning services for 30 years.
+Conrad has served as past president of St. Luke Lutheran Church’s endowment committee and served as that committee’s ex officio board member to ECCF for two years.
+At St. Luke’s he has served as chair of both the finance and stewardship committees, as well as past president of the council.
+Conrad is the proud dad of two grown children.

 Sarah Spruill — Cheraw, SC